Dorothy Day: Continued activism

 The autobiography, well and thoughtfully told, of a girl with a conventional upstate New York background whose concern for her neighbors, especially the unfortunate, carried her into the women's suffrage movement, socialism, the I.W.W., communism, and finally into the Church of Rome, where she became a co-founder of the Catholic Worker Movement.

 On June 15, 1955, Day joined a group of pacifists in refusing to participate in civil defense drills scheduled that day.
 Some of them challenged the constitutionality of the law under which they were charged, but Day and six others believed that their refusal was not a legal dispute but one of philosophy.
 Day said she was doing "public penance" for the United States' first use of an atom bomb.
 They pleaded guilty on September 28, 1955, but the judge refused to send them to jail, saying, "I'm not making any martyrs."
 She did the same in each of the next five years.
 In 1958, instead of taking shelter, she joined a group picketing the offices of the U.S. Atomic Energy Commission.
 After some years, the sentences were suspended; on another occasion, however, she did serve thirty days in jail.

-In 1956, along with David Dellinger and A. J. Muste, two veteran allies in the pacifist movement, she helped found Liberation magazine.
+In 1956, along with David Dellinger and A. J. Muste, two veteran allies in the pacifist movement, Day helped found Liberation magazine.

 In 1960, she praised Fidel Castro's "promise of social justice".
 She said: "Far better to revolt violently than to do nothing about the poor destitute."
 Several months later, Day traveled to Cuba and reported her experiences in a four-part series in the Catholic Worker.
 In the first of these, she wrote: "I am most of all interested in the religious life of the people and so must not be on the side of a regime that favors the extirpation of religion.
 On the other hand, when that regime is bending all its efforts to make a good life for the people, a naturally good life (on which grace can build) one cannot help but be in favor of the measures taken."

 Day hoped that the Second Vatican Council would endorse nonviolence as a fundamental tenet of Catholic life and denounce nuclear arms, both their use in warfare and the "idea of arms being used as deterrents, to establish a balance of terror."
 She lobbied bishops in Rome and joined with other women in a ten-day fast.
 She was pleased when the Council in Gaudium et spes (1965), its statement on "the Church in the Modern World", said that nuclear warfare was incompatible with traditional Catholic just war theory: "Every act of war directed to the indiscriminate destruction of whole cities or vast areas with their inhabitants is a crime against God and man, which merits firm and unequivocal condemnation."

-Day's account of the Catholic Worker Movement, Loaves and Fishes, was published in 1963.